 The Time Limit on Wrongful Death Claims in Georgia

-As with any other type of lawsuit, there is a time period that you are required to file your wrongful death claim.
-This time period is decided by a law called the statute of limitations.
+As with any other type of lawsuit, there is a period that you are required to file your wrongful death claim.
+This period is decided by a law called the Statute of limitations.
 Like personal injury claims, wrongful death claims must be filed within two years, beginning the day the deceased passed away, and not filing within this timeframe will result in family members being unable to file a wrongful death lawsuit.

 The Statute of Limitations for Criminal Cases